Your Genesys Blog Subscription has been confirmed!

 AI can enable brands to go beyond traditional personalization strategies by offering the next best offer or next best action at the most relevant moment.
 And generative AI is designed to remove the barriers to creating tailored content at scale, allowing for organizations to leverage their full breadth of customer knowledge to deliver personalized experiences to individuals or targeted segments.

-For instance, consider how AI could allow organizations to anticipate when a customer might need product support, an alternative solution or information that only applies to a small set of customers — delivering proactive, targeted engagement that feels natural rather than intrusive.
+For instance, consider how customer experience AI could allow organizations to anticipate when a customer might need product or service support, an alternative solution or information that only applies to a small set of customers — delivering proactive, targeted engagement that feels natural rather than intrusive.

 While many businesses are still reactive — waiting for customers to raise concerns or complaints — AI is enabling proactive, even “invisible” service.
 Proactive outreach makes the service “invisible,” meaning that organizations seamlessly resolve customer issues in the background while keeping the customer informed and assured.
 Proactive personalization involves anticipating issues or needs before they arise, saving customers time and frustration.

 In each case, by sending timely, clear and informative messages to customers, organizations proactively keep customers up to date.
-A valuable side benefit to the organization is that the volume of inbound requests from customers is reduced, allowing the service team to focus on providing support to customers that truly need it — and potentially avoiding unnecessary service costs.
+A valuable side benefit to the organization is that the volume of inbound requests from customers is reduced, allowing the service team to focus on providing customer support for those who truly need it — and potentially avoiding unnecessary service costs.

 AI will likely handle most routine interactions, such as resetting passwords or checking account balances.
 This can enable human agents to focus on complex or sensitive matters.

 AI’s role isn’t to replace humans but to augment and elevate them by making the right insights available and providing the right recommendations at the right time.
-In the future, human agents will act more like trusted advisors rather than support representatives, equipped with AI insights to offer empathetic, meaningful solutions.
+In the future, human agents will act more like trusted advisors rather than support representatives.
+They’ll be equipped with AI insights on customer needs to offer empathetic, meaningful solutions.

-The future of personalization in CX is about delivering seamless, proactive and hyper-relevant experiences powered by AI.
-With generative AI, businesses can anticipate customer needs, offer real-time tailored solutions, and empower employees to provide exceptional service.
+The future of personalization in CX is about delivering seamless, proactive and hyper-relevant user experiences powered by AI.
+With generative AI, businesses can anticipate customer feedback and needs, offer real-time tailored solutions, and empower employees to provide exceptional service.

-Organizations that deliver the truly hyper-personalized interactions that today’s advanced AI enables are those most likely to consistently exceed customer expectations, setting a new benchmark for excellence in customer experience.
+Organizations that deliver the truly hyper-personalized interactions that today’s advanced AI enables are those most likely to consistently exceed customer expectations, setting a new benchmark for increasing customer service experience satisfaction.